-10. Consultation
+11. Consultation

-In drafting the Homelessness and Rough Sleeping Strategy we will undertake consultation with our staff and residents; service users; local support services; the voluntary sector and housing providers.
-The consultation will be in the form of focus groups and on-line questionnaires.
+In drafting the Homelessness and Rough Sleeping Strategy we have undertaken public consultation with our staff and residents; service users; local support services; the voluntary sector and housing providers.
+The consultation was in the form of focus groups and on-line questionnaires.

-11. Resourcing the Strategy
+12. Resourcing the Strategy